What makes a song—like Aphex Twin’s Avril 14th—instantly recognisable as special?

 And at the end…

 …you want to wind it straight back up.
 Maybe that’s a small part of it—the blend of inhuman and human appeals to that part of us that heard those now-anachronistic music boxes as a child?
 I don’t know.
-Overall, it’s just… warm, and nice.
+Overall, it’s just… warm, and it’s nice.

 Funnily enough, Aphex Twin/Richard James said in an interview that he doesn’t like people talking about his music—that it’s “abstract”, it’s not “meant to be talked about”.